-Students may contact Disability Support Services (DSS) when seeking support services and/or temporary accommodations on the basis of a diagnosed illness or injury that is anticipated to be resolved within a limited period of time.
-Students may also contact DSS to seek a recommendation for an incomplete if required by a professor and it is being requested for the above reason.
-Please note that while DSS can recommend to a professor that a grade of incomplete would be appropriate, the professor has sole authority to grant the request.
+Students may contact Student Accessibility Services (SAS) when seeking support services and/or temporary accommodations on the basis of a diagnosed illness or injury that is anticipated to be resolved within a limited period of time.
+Students may also contact SAS to seek a recommendation for an incomplete if required by a professor and it is being requested for the above reason.
+Please note that while SAS can recommend to a professor that a grade of incomplete would be appropriate, the professor has sole authority to grant the request.

 A qualified professional must conduct the evaluation.